Dodge Dakota: Second generation (1997–2004)

 In the spring of 1998, a limited-edition R/T package was available as an option on the Dakota Sport model from 1998 to 2003.
-Available in 2WD, it included a 5.9-liter V8 which produced 250 hp at 4,400 rpm and 345 lbft of torque at 3,200 rpm, mated to a 46RE four-speed automatic.
+Available in 2WD, it included a 5.9-liter Magnum V8 which produced 250 hp at 4,400 rpm and 345 lbft of torque at 3,200 rpm, mated to a 46RE four-speed automatic.
 Notable features included special 17×9" cast aluminum wheels mounted on P255/55R17 tires, monotone paint, bucket seats (with optional center console), thicker front and rear stabilizer bars, a rear axle with limited-slip differential, and suspension, braking, exhaust, and steering systems that were tuned for performance (the steering system from the R/T is the same as that from the standard Dakota), giving the R/T a ride height that was one inch lower than the standard Dakota.
 Chrome wheels were available on 2002 and 2003 models.
 Some of the last models made in 2003 came with the new stampede lower body cladding package and a chromed version of the original cast 17×9" aluminum wheels at no extra charge.
 This version of the R/T Dakota was produced through 2003, with the newer 2003 R/T trucks designated as their own trim line, and no longer as part of an option package on the Dakota Sport trim.
 The Dakota R/T could accelerate from 0 to 60 mph (97 km/h) in 6.9 seconds and complete a quarter-mile sprint in just over 15 seconds.
 It had a maximum towing capacity of 1800 lb and a maximum payload capacity of 970 lb.

 Also in 1998, the Dakota R1 was released for production in Brazil through the efforts of a small team known as Truck Special Programs and featured a base four-cylinder engine and offered a 2.5 L VMI turbodiesel along with a V8, all designed around a reinforced four-wheel-drive chassis used on both two- and four-wheel-drive models.
 Altogether, 28 roll-in-chassis R1 configurations were designed for the Brazilian market to be built at the Curitiba assembly facility as CKDs.
 This program was cancelled when Chrysler was purchased by Daimler.

 The redesigned interior of post 2001 Dakotas.